Org Strategy

 Hyperforce and Data Residency

-Hyperforce is Salesforce’s re-architecture onto public cloud infrastructure (primarily AWS and GCP as confirmed substrates), enabling deployment in specific geographic regions.
-This is critical for data residency requirements.
+Hyperforce is Salesforce’s re-architecture onto public cloud infrastructure (AWS and GCP as confirmed substrates), enabling deployment in specific geographic regions.
+A separate offering on Alibaba Cloud serves the China market.
+This matters most for data residency requirements.

 Hyperforce Architecture